mrjsj/blueno/docs/learn/blueprints/introduction.md

 A blueprint is a Python function decorator to declaratively design a table/entity.
 It is inspired by dbt and SQLMesh "models".
 However, instead of writing in SQL with jinja-like templates, you write in pure Python - there's no "compilation" step.

-When a function is decorated with the `blueprint` decorator, it is automatically registered in a `BlueprintRegistry` which is used for creating the Directed Acyclic Graph (DAG) for running the blueprints in right order, and with highest possible concurrency.
+When a function is decorated with the `Blueprint.register` decorator, it is automatically registered in a `JobRegistry` which is used for creating the Directed Acyclic Graph (DAG) for running the blueprints in right order, and with highest possible concurrency.

 ## Simple example
 A simple example is a "source" blueprint.
 It has no dependencies and can thus be executed as the first blueprint in the DAG.